ddddwee1/CalendarNTU/README.md

 # CalendarNTU
 NTU planner app

-This app is developed by Ddwe。
+This app is developed by ddwe

-由DDwe开发。

-Newbee in Android.
-Any suggestion is welcomed.

-初学者，欢迎改正。